pescap/horovodPINNs/README.md

 # HorovodPINNs

-Data-based parallel Physics-informed neural networks via Horovod.
+Data-based parallel acceleration for physics-informed neural networks (PINNs) via Horovod.
 Its code comes with the preprint entitled:

 $h$-analysis and data-parallel physics-informed neural networks, P. Escapil-Inchauspé and G. A. Ruz.

 We apply data-based Horovod acceleration to pioneer [PINNs](https://github.com/maziarraissi/PINNs/) code by Raissi, Perdikaris and Karniadakis.
 Horovod acceleration is inspired by Xihui Meng [Distributed-training-Horovod](https://github.com/XuhuiM/Distributed-training-Horovod) code.

-The aim of this repository is two-fold:

-1. To fully replicate and reproduce the results in the manuscript, including the figures generation;
-2. To understand better how to apply Horovod based data-parallel acceleration to PINNs or physics-informed machine learning schemes.
+This repository is intended to help users understand how to apply Horovod based data-parallel acceleration to PINNs or physics-informed machine learning schemes.
+It is also meant to enable users to fully replicate and reproduce the results in our manuscript, including the figures generation.

 Backend: `tensorflow.compat.v1`.

 ## Content

-This repository is with the following folders:
+This repository contains the following folders:
 - [PINNs](https://github.com/maziarraissi/PINNs/) submodule;
 - [Distributed-training-Horovod](https://github.com/XuhuiM/Distributed-training-Horovod) submodule;
 - Laplace: An improved version of [pinn_hvd_data.py](https://github.com/XuhuiM/Distributed-training-Horovod/blob/master/pinn_hvd_data.py);